santoshm-git/Jenkins1/labs/working_with_jenkinesfile.md

 1. Go to Jenkins buld http://18.237.87.185:8080/job/firstPipeline/
 2. Click 'Configure' & Enable This project is parameterized
 3. Select 'string paramater' from Add paramter drop down
-4. Add 'Name' to your docker user name & 'Deafult value' as 'dockeruser'
+4. Add 'Name' as 'dockeruser' and  'Deafult value' as 'dockeruser'
 5. Select 'Password Parameter' from Add paramter drop down
-6. Add 'Name' as dockerpassword & 'Deafult Value' as your dockerpassword created
+6. Add 'Name' as dockerpassword & 'Deafult Value' as 'dockerpassword'
 ```
 ### Refer parameters in Jenkinsfile to login to docker hub
 ```